replicatedhq/kots.io/content/kots-cli/restore/ls.md

 weight: 90230
 ---

-The `kots restore ls` shows a list of all the available instance restores for disaster recovery.
+The `kots restore ls` shows a list of all the available full snapshot restores for disaster recovery.
 A namespace can be provided to filter restores based on the namespace the admin console is/was installed in.

 ### Usage